Kojosafo86/Fintex-loan-portfolio-analysis/insights/key_findings.md

 ## 1. Portfolio Health Overview
 - The portfolio shows a **material gap between total disbursed and total repaid**, indicating ongoing exposure.
-- While repayments are strong overall, a non-trivial portion of capital remains outstanding, highlighting the importance of cohort-level monitoring rather than portfolio-level averages alone.
+- While repayments are strong overall, a significant portion of capital remains outstanding, highlighting the importance of cohort-level monitoring rather than portfolio-level averages alone.

 **Business implication:**
 High-level repayment rates can mask underlying cohort risk if exposure is concentrated in recent or weaker vintages.